 What does Kankakee and Iroquois County SART do?

-One of the main functions of SART is to coordinate and optimize the criminal justice response to sexual assault in Kankakee and Iroquois County.
+One of the main functions of SART is to coordinate and optimize the criminal justice response to sexual assault and human trafficking in Kankakee and Iroquois County.
 That goal makes core agencies and professionals essential to the team.
 The coordination of services provided by these disciplines can have a critical impact on the experience of a victim seeking help and the careful, thorough collection of evidence to build the strongest case possible.

 Members of the Kankakee and Iroquois County SART include: